linode/docs/docs/applications/configuration-management/introductin-to-jinja/index.md

 This section provides an introductory description of Jinja syntax and concepts along with examples of Jinja and Salt states.
 For an exhaustive dive into Jinja, consult the official Jinja [Template Designer Documentation](http://jinja.pocoo.org/docs/2.10/templates/).

-Applications, like Salt, can define their own set of configurations and default behavior for the Jinja templating engine.
+Applications like Salt can define their own set of configurations and default behavior for the Jinja templating engine.
 All examples use Salt's default Jinja environment options.
 These default settings can be changed in the Salt master configuration file:

 {{< file "/etc/salt/master" yaml >}}
 # Default Jinja environment options for all templates except sls templates